by Jane West

 About the Author:

-Spending time with Louisa will breath new life into the hidden places in your heart and psyche.
+Spending time with Jane will breath new life into the hidden places in your heart and psyche.

 Sitting with her as she takes you into her heart and tells you what she finds is an experience of raw intensity and insight beyond what most people have ever experienced.
 Her rare blend of vision and love will wake you up.